crernst25/crernst25/_posts/2020-11-20-grant-project-update.md

 In addition to researching several different sites so that I can further differentiate my project and improve on what already exists, I have also started collecting translations of my favorite Sappho poem: Fragment 147.
 Not only is this a poem that I think is particularly beautiful and thought-provoking, I also think that it helps to highlight how different translations can have very different interpretations of the same poem.

+The translation featured below is my personal favorite, taken from Anne Carson's collection, *If Not, Winter: Fragments of Sappho*: